ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_attributable_causes/protein_energy_malnutrition/index.rst

 Marasmus is caused by inadequate intake of all nutrients, but particularly total calories.
 The particular cause or nutrient deficit responsible for oedematous malnutrition is still debated.
-[UpToDate-malnutrition]_
+[UpToDate-malnutrition-PEM]_

 PEM is also categorized into severe acute malnutrition (SAM) and moderate acute malnutrition (MAM), typically defined in terms of weight-for-height scores, as follows: